hydroshare/hydroshare/irods/README.md

 ## Using local federated iRODS

-The scripts herein are a one-way street that update the configuration of HydroShare to use a locally deployed federated pair of iCAT v.4.1.8 servers in Docker.
+The scripts herein are a one-way street that update the configuration of xDCIShare to use a locally deployed federated pair of iCAT v.4.1.8 servers in Docker.

 Effected files: